 A section of the Rim Trail signed with detailed explanations of geological history, the short but worthy Trail of Time helps make sense of the colorful layers that give the canyon walls their candy-stripe appearance.

 West of Grand Canyon Village, a series of overlooks along Hermit Road offer some of the canyon’s most beloved views.
 For the best experience, follow the crowds to Hermits Rest at sunset and watch the rays turn the canyon crimson.
-When the road is closed to private cars from March 1 through November 30, shuttle buses ferry visitors to nine lookouts, including Mojave and Pima Points, the Abyss, and more.
+When the road is closed to private cars from March 1 through November 30, shuttle buses ferry visitors to nine lookouts, including Mojave and Pima Points and the Abyss.

 Alternatively, you could watch the sunset at Desert View.
 After stopping at a few viewpoints along Hermit Road, take the scenic, 25-mile Desert View Drive, which passes the stunning Grandview Point, Moran Point, the Tusayan Ruin, and Navajo Point.
 The route finishes at the Desert View Watchtower, designed by Mary Colter in 1932.
 From the top, you can see for well over 100 miles on a clear day.